ash-writescode/blog-website-mockup/README.md

 # blog-website-mockup
 A portfolio project as part of the Udacity front end development nanodegree program.
-Currently under construction by me.
+I built a responsive website using html and css.
+The mockup contains two pages a main homepage and a blog posts page.
+Html was use to structure the pages content and css grid and flexbox were used for 2D and 1D layout for the pages.
+Media queries were used to make the webpage responsive on tablet and mobile size screens.
+Completed.